SAML-Toolkits/php-saml/README.md

 #### Example of a view that initiates the SSO request and handles the response (is the acs target) ####

-We can code a unique file that initiates the SSO process, handle the response, get the attributes, initiate the slo and processes the logout response.
+We can code a unique file that initiates the SSO process, handle the response, get the attributes, initiate the SLO and processes the logout response.

 Note: Review the demo1 folder that contains that use case; in a later section we explain the demo1 use case further in detail.